 Finally, I found one small article about the update buried in Facebook’s Help Center.
 We’re now one week away from this update and we still haven’t received any communication from Facebook itself.

-In a nutshell: Facebook is removing its default 28-day attribution window in Ads Manager on October 12, 2020.
+In a nutshell: Facebook has removed its default 28-day attribution window in Ads Manager as of January 19, 2021.
 That window means that when someone clicks a Facebook ad, the ad can claim credit for any conversions the customer makes within 28 days of clicking.
 When you set up an ad, there are multiple attribution windows to choose from, ranging from one day to 30 days.
 Facebook sets 28 days as the default, so naturally, that’s what many advertisers use.

 After the change, Facebook will limit the maximum attribution window to just 7 days.
 Any conversions after that will not be attributed to the ad click.